 Primary ovarian insufficiency is suspected in women < 40 with unexplained infertility, menstrual abnormalities, or symptoms of estrogen deficiency (1 Diagnostic references In primary ovarian insufficiency, ovaries do not regularly release eggs and do not produce enough sex hormones despite high levels of circulating gonadotropins (especially follicle-stimulating... read more ).

 A pregnancy test is done, and serum FSH and estradiol levels are measured weekly for 2 to 4 weeks; if FSH levels are high (> 20 mIU/mL, but usually > 30 mIU/mL) and estradiol levels are low (usually < 20 pg/mL), ovarian insufficiency is confirmed.
 Then, further tests are done based on which cause is suspected.

 Because antimüllerian hormone is produced only in small ovarian follicles, blood levels of this hormone have been used to attempt to diagnose decreased ovarian reserve.
 Normal levels are between 1.5 and 4.0 ng/mL.
 A very low level suggests decreased ovarian reserve.
-Reproductive endocrinologists use antimüllerian hormone levels to help predict which women may respond poorly to fertility drugs and generally which couples are less likely to be successful with fertility treatment.
+Reproductive endocrinologists use antimüllerian hormone levels to help predict which women may respond poorly to fertility medications and generally which couples are less likely to be successful with fertility treatment.
 Antimüllerian hormone can be drawn at any time during the menstrual cycle.
+Newer, more sensitive antimüllerian hormone tests may help clinicians diagnose early menopause.

 Genetic counseling and testing for the FMR1 premutation are indicated if women have a family history of primary ovarian insufficiency or have intellectual disability, tremor, or ataxia.
 Karyotype is determined if women with confirmed ovarian insufficiency or failure are < 35 or if the FMR1 premutation is suspected.

 If karyotype is normal or if an autoimmune cause is suspected, tests for serum adrenal and anti-21 hydroxylase antibodies (adrenal autoantibodies) are done.